Pankaj-Codes-08/PRODIGY_SD_03/README.md

 ## Features
 <b>Add Contact:</b> Add a new contact by entering a name, phone number, and email address.

-#View Contacts:# Display all saved contacts.
+<b>View Contacts:</b> Display all saved contacts.

-Edit Contact: Update the phone number or email of an existing contact.
+<b>Edit Contact:</b> Update the phone number or email of an existing contact.

-Delete Contact: Remove a contact from the contact list.
+<b>Delete Contact:</b> Remove a contact from the contact list.

-Persistent Storage: Contacts are stored in a file (contacts.txt) so they remain available even after the program is closed.
+<b>Persistent Storage:</b> Contacts are stored in a file (contacts.txt) so they remain available even after the program is closed.